 We stock 100% Natural Hand Harvested local Wild Rice.
-Net weight per bag is 16 ounces and cost $13.99 for one bag or 3 bags for $39.99.
+Net weight per bag is 16 ounces and cost $13.99 a bag.
 We ship wild rice within the United States.

 For more information on purchasing Wild Rice, call us at 715-656-3116 or e-mail us.

 Basic Cooking Method for Wild Rice

 Rinse wild rice with running water; put 1 part rice and 4 parts water in a 3 quart pan, add small amount of salt (optional) and cover.
 Bring to a boil and simmer for 30 to 50 minutes, occasionally stirring with a fork until rice is softened.
 Re-rinse the rice after cooking is complete and enjoy!

 The Chippewa word for grain or berry is “min.”
 To this, the adjective “mano” meaning “good” is added to make “manomin” or good berry.
 This annual aquatic grass grows in the shallow, mineral-rich waters of lakes and rivers where it provides food for people and migrating waterfowl each fall.

 Native people have harvested wild rice for thousands of years.
 The earliest ricers in the area used “dugout” canoes and hand-sharpened pottery to hold their harvest.

 Two people, a “poler” and a “knocker,” traditionally harvest wild rice together.
 As the poler moves the canoe through the rice bed, the knocker bends the stems over and strikes the knocker together, allowing rice to fall into the bottom of the canoe.
 Some kernels fall into the water to re-seed the rice bed.